rokoandricevic/PIMREN-Coastal-WQ/README.md

 **Master_pimren.py**
-The provided Python script successfully implements the core mechanics of the PIMREN framework described in the manuscript: A Physics-Informed Multi-Regime Ensemble U-Net Framework for Satellite-Based Water Quality Inversion: Bridging Scale Gaps and Seasonal Non-Stationarity
+The provided Python script successfully implements the core mechanics of the PIMREN framework described in the manuscript: A Physics-Informed Multi-Regime Ensemble U-Net Framework for Satellite-Based Water Quality Inversion: Bridging Scale Gaps and Seasonal Non-Stationarity.
+The Zenodo DOI 10.5281/zenodo.20184062 contains necessary input files together with 4000 realizations for properly executing the Master_pimren.py script.

 11th-Channel Logic: The architecture is designed to accept an 11-channel input tensor, where the final channel serves as the regime-dependent modulator.